Malam Bacai Sanhá: Illness and death

 Sanhá was a diabetic.
 In early December 2009, he was due to visit Portugal, but he delayed the visit due to health problems.
 After fainting, he was taken to Dakar, Senegal and then Paris, France for medical treatment where he said that he was a diabetic and that he had suffered a drop in hemoglobin; even though he insisted that his diabetes was "not as serious as people want to make out;" he added that he intended to be more attentive about his health.
 Sanhá spent ten days in Paris and subsequently stayed in the Canary Islands for a time before returning to Bissau on 30 December 2009.
 His chief of protocol stated that he had recovered and was in good condition.
 Since that time he spent regular intervals in hospitals in Dakar and Paris.
 During his stay in Paris, a coup as a result of infighting within the armed forces was put down less than two weeks before his death.

-Sanhá died on the morning of 9 January 2012, in Paris.
+Sanhá died on the morning of 9 January 2012, in Paris, aged 64.
 His office issued a statement that read:

 The presidency informs Guinea-Bissau and the international community, with pain and dismay, of the death of his excellency Malam Bacai Sanhá this morning at the Val de Grace in Paris where he was undergoing treatment.

 The government issued a decree that it would observe seven days national mourning during which the flag will be flown at half-mast and all concerts and festivities would not occur.
 It also sought to repatriate Sanhá's body for burial.

 Under the constitution, an election was scheduled to be held within 90 days.
 In the interim the President of the National People's Assembly Raimundo Pereira, from the same party, was sworn in as the acting president.